 Helping Children Understand How To Slow The Spread

-As parents and caregivers, we are bound to get questions about the COVID-19 spread from the youngest members of our families and community.
-Children are bound to pick up on what the adults around them are discussing and may have some different interpretations or even fears about what they have heard from others.
-While we want to address their concerns, we also want to make sure our children know just how important it is that they wash their hands and practice good health hygiene.
+Children are bound to pick up on what the adults around them are discussing and may have different interpretations or even fears about what they have heard from others.
+While we want to address their concerns, we also want to make sure our children know just how important it is to wash their hands and practice good health hygiene.

 We have put together some tips, tricks, and ideas to help parents and caregivers work with the children in their care to help them learn and also understand why.
 If you have found some key ways to help, your child be sure to let us know in the comments on our Facebook page!